12 actors. 6 writers. art meets craft…

 Writer Samples Due:

-Auditions will be held at CBS Studios in Studio City unless otherwise indicated at the time of audition confirmation.
+Auditions will be held at Netflix or The AFA Studio unless otherwise indicated at the time of audition confirmation.
 See the applications at the bottom of this page for more information.

 Download the appropriate application below and follow the directions.
 When you have completed it, email it back to email@example.com.

-The Creative Lab is an utterly unique experience in Los Angeles, so here’s what it’s all about!
+The Creative Lab is an utterly unique experience in Los Angeles, and here’s what it’s all about!

 The first part of this intensive course will focus on growing each lab student’s individual pursuits.
 Actors will dive into scene analysis with cold-reading material as well as prepared scenes written specifically for them.
 Writers will craft dialog-driven scenes for specific Actors and will have the chance to direct them both privately and in class.
 Because the class size is strictly limited, each Actor will work in every class with personalized attention and with an emphasis on scene work, while each Writer will workshop multiple scenes for specific Actors.